 |

-The Longevity Practice – Berlin is recognised for its structured, preventive orientation and its ability to translate complex health data into coherent long-term understanding.
-Rather than offering isolated services, the clinic focuses on areas where interpretation, continuity, and clarity are required.
+The Longevity Practice Berlin is recognized for its structured, preventive orientation and its ability to translate complex health data into coherent long-term understanding, led by Dr. Emil Kendziorra.

 Preventive Risk Orientation Across Midlife and Beyond